-- Enterprise Resource Planning: Enterprise Resource Planning (ERP) offers integration with other business applications to give users a better feel for data centralization.
+- Enterprise Resource Planning: Enterprise Resource Planning (ERP) integrates with other business applications to give users a better feel for employee data centralization.
 And, with lower integration costs, an ERP model allows for a more consistent user experience across teams, departments, and company locations.

 - Best Breed Providers: These providers typically offer more advanced features with less complex user interfaces.

 - Service Providers: They provide fully outsourced solutions and act as a supplement for your HR department, meaning fewer internal HR professionals are needed to complete the same tasks and achieve the same goals.

 Here are some security requirements all HRMS customers should consider a “must”: